 Indications for use

-2. typhoid fever;
+2. Typhoid fever;

-3. bacterial septicemia;
+3. Bacterial septicemia;

-4. Associated with bone tissue, skin and joints;
+4. Related bone tissue, skin and joints;

 5. Respiratory organs (meningitis, pneumonia, pleurisy, epiglottitis, sinusitis, lung abscess);

-6. Urogenital infections (urethritis, epidermitis, pyelitis);
+6. Urogenital infections (urethritis, epidermatitis, pyelitis);

-7. prostate gland (prostatitis);
+7. Prostate gland (prostatitis);

-8. Venereal diseases (, gonorrhea, chancroid);
+8. Sexually transmitted diseases (gonorrhea, chancroid);

 9. Abdominal cavity (angiocholitis, peritonitis);